National Rally: Russia and Ukraine

 Marine Le Pen described Russian President Vladimir Putin as a "defender of the Christian heritage of European civilisation."
 The National Front considers that Ukraine has been subjugated by the United States, through the Revolution of Dignity.
 The National Front denounces anti-Russian feelings in Eastern Europe and the submission of Western Europe to "Washington's" interests in the region.
 Marine Le Pen is very critical against the threats of sanctions directed by the international community against Russia: "European countries should seek a solution through diplomacy rather than making threats that could lead to an escalation."
 She argues that the United States is leading a new Cold War against Russia.
-She sees no other solution for peace in Ukraine than to organise a kind of federation that would allow each region to have a large degree of autonomy.
+She sees no other solution for peace in Ukraine than to organise a kind of federation that would allow each region a large degree of autonomy.
 She thinks Ukraine should be sovereign and free as any other nation.

 Luke Harding wrote in The Guardian that the National Front's MEPs were a "pro-Russian bloc."
 In 2014, the Nouvel Observateur said that the Russian government considered the National Front "capable of seizing power in France and changing the course of European history in Moscow's favour."
 According to the French media, party leaders had frequent contact with Russian ambassador Alexander Orlov and Marine Le Pen made multiple trips to Moscow.
 In May 2015, one of her advisers, Emmanuel Leroy, attended an event in Donetsk marking the "independence" of the self-proclaimed Donetsk People's Republic.

+The RN remains divided on relations with Russia, with Bardella stating that he believed Russia threatened French security.
+At the same time, Thierry Mariani suggested it was not a threat to France or Europe.
+The more pro-Russian Mariani has been described as in conflict with Pierre-Romain Thionnet, who has advocated a more pro-Ukrainian line, with Bardella maintaining a balance between the two positions.

+During the 2022 French presidential election, Le Pen supported sending non-lethal defensive aid to Ukraine in the Russo-Ukrainian War, but not heavy weapons that would make France a "co-belligerent" in the conflict.
+Similarly, Bardella has expressed support for defense equipment, ammunition, and logistical assistance to Ukraine but maintains opposition to giving long-range missiles to Ukraine or deploying French soldiers there.
+He is also opposed to Ukrainian NATO membership, suggesting it could escalate the war.

 European Union

-Since their entry into the European Parliament in 1979, the National Rally has promoted a message of being pro-Europe, but anti-EU.
-However, in 2019 the proposal that France leave the Eurozone and the EU was removed from the party's manifesto, which has since called for "reform from within" the union.
+Since their entry into the European Parliament in 1979, the National Rally has promoted a message of being pro-Europe but anti-EU.
+However, in 2019, the proposal that France leave the Eurozone and the EU was removed from the party's manifesto, which has since called for "reform from within" of the union.
+The party advocates that EU legislation should be initiated by the Council of the EU rather than the European Commission, and that French laws should have primacy over EU laws.